apify/actor-legacy-phantomjs-crawler/README.md

 The actor implements the legacy Apify Crawler product.
-It uses [PhantomJS](http://phantomjs.org/) headless browser to recursively crawl websites and extract data from them using a piece of JavaScript code.
+It uses [PhantomJS](http://phantomjs.org/) headless browser to recursively crawl websites and extract data from them using a front-end JavaScript code.
 Since PhantomJS is no longer developed and supported, for new projects, we recommend to use the [`apify/web-scraper`](https://apify.com/apify/web-scraper) actor, which provides similar functionality, but is based on the modern headless Chrome browser.